bendominguez011/community-project/README.md

 # in progress web app
 This is an in-progress and nameless 😢 web app I worked on this summer.
+It is being developed using the Python web framework Flask.
 It works much like reddit, users can join or create communities and post to them.
 Users are able to create accounts and login and are rendered a feed of new posts from communities they are joined to.
 * Database migrations uses Alembic
 * Frontend uses Bootstrap